Catoosa County hires new Economic Development Authority director, finance director

-Catoosa County officials ratified the hiring of a new Economic Development Authority (EDA) director and finance director earlier this month per the recommendation of County Manager.
+Catoosa County officials have ratified the hiring of a new Economic Development Authority (EDA) director and a finance director, per the recommendation of the county manager.

-Catoosa County Manager Alisha Vaughn made the hires before County Attorney Chad Young presented them to the board of ratification during the April 2 Board of Commissioner's meeting.
+Catoosa County Manager Alisha Vaughn made the hires before County Attorney Chad Young presented them for ratification during the April 2 Board of Commissioner’s meeting.

-“The current policy requires the board to ratify upon recommendation all director or department head hirings made by the county manager,” Young explained.
-“The county manager has recently hired and recommends for ratification of Keith Barclift as the Economic Development Director and has recently promoted Rachel Clark to finance director.”
+“The current policy requires the board to ratify, upon recommendation, all director or department head hirings made by the county manager,” Young explained.
+“The county manager has recently hired and recommends for ratification Keith Barclift as the Economic Development director and has recently promoted Rachel Clark to finance director.”

-Before the new hires were voted on, residents Cherise Miller and Phyllis Williams expressed their concern with the EDA director hire claiming the public hasn’t been kept in the EDA loop in recent years, and took exception to Barclift making significantly more in annual salary than the person who held the position before him.
+Before the new hires were voted on, residents Cherise Miller and Phyllis Williams expressed their concern with the EDA director hire, claiming the public hasn’t been kept in the EDA loop in recent years.
+They took exception to Barclift making significantly more in annual salary than the person who held the position before him.

 Miller claimed Barclift’s paperwork shows him making $70,000 per year, whereas Taylor Kielty was making $38,000 when she left the county.